Riccardoengin01/microclima-streamlit/README.md

 ### Description
 This application calculates the PMV (Predicted Mean Vote) and PPD (Predicted Percentage of Dissatisfied) indices used to evaluate indoor thermal comfort.
 Calculations rely on the **pythermalcomfort** library and comply with UNI EN ISO 7730 and Italian D.Lgs.
 81/08.
+The main interface is a Flask app defined in `app.py`; a Streamlit version is also available.

 ### Features
 - Calculation of PMV and PPD indices.